Amin Golestan

-Amin Golestan (Born as Amin Golestan Parast, 5 June 1988 in Dubai, UAE) is a New York based DJ, record label owner, and music producer.
+Amin Golestan (Born as Amin Golestan Parast, 5 June 1988 in Dubai, UAE) is a New York based DJ, and music producer.
 He was voted the number one DJ in 2008 and 2009 in the Middle East and Asia, and was the featured artist on the 2010 DJ Magazine Middle East cover.
 Golestan also runs the label Relocate Records.

 Biography

-Amin Golestan was born in Dubai after his family left Iran during the revolution.
-He grew up surrounded by international DJs on the Dubai music scene.
+Amin Golestan was born in Dubai and grew up surrounded by international DJs on the Dubai music scene.
 After apprenticing for some of the world's preeminent talent, Amin began to DJ in Dubai.